timvanderzee/biophysical-muscle-model/README.md

 | Figure 7         | ☑️  | ☑️             | Optional |
 | Figure 8         | ☑️  | Not required    | Not required |

-## 1. Reproduce the preprint figures
-To reproduce the preprint figures, run `reproduce_manuscript_figures.m`.

 Note: Figures 2-4 and Figure 7 require model time-series.
 These are not provided, but can be obtained from the provided models and parameter values in this repository, explained below.
 The data time-series is only provided to manuscript reviewers (as supplementary information), and will be available open-access upon publication.
 Figures 2-4 and Figure 7 can still be produced without the data, but then only the model traces are shown.

-### Obtain model predictions of time-series
+### Obtaining model time-series
-To obtain the model time-series, run `reproduce_model_fits.m`.
+To obtain the model time-series (needed for some of the figures, see **Table 1: Figure dependencies**), run `reproduce_model_fits.m`.

 Note: running this script for all fibers, models and methods should result in a folder containing all model time-series.
-The model time-series should be identical to those from the pre-print, provided that the model dynamics and model parameters are not changed.
+The model time-series should be identical to those from the pre-print, provided that the model code and parameters are not changed.
 The folder in which time-seris are saved is specified by the user in `outputfolder`.
 If this folder is then used as `modelfolder` in `reproduce_manuscript_figures.m`, the model traces of Figures 2-4 and Figure 7 can be produced.

 ## 2. Evaluate model predictions
-If you have evaluated the models and obtained the model predictions of time-series (see above), you can reproduce the short-range stiffness (SRS) model predictions.
+If you have obtained the model time-series (see above), you can reproduce the model short-range stiffness (SRS) predictions.
 If you additionally have the experimental time-series (reviewers only), you can also reproduce the model force RMSDs.
-Note: SRS model predictions and force RMSDs are already provided in this repository (i.e. in `biophysical-muscle-models/Model output`).
+Note: SRS model predictions and force RMSDs are already provided in this repository (see `biophysical-muscle-models/Model output`).
 Reproducing them is just meant to verify that the model time-series calculated above indeed yield the SRS predictions and RMSDs provided in this repository.

 ### Reproduce short-range stiffness predictions
 To reproduce model SRS predictions, run `reproduce_model_SRS.m`